weipin/jewzruxin/README.md

-Jewzruxin is a [Swift](https://developer.apple.com/swift/) toolkit.
+Jewzruxin -- a Swift toolkit
+====
 At the moment of writing this README, Jewzruxin focuses on providing extensive HTTP utilities.

 Jewzruxin follows the Swift convention and is compatible with the latest version of Swift.